ying2212/ScamEmailDetectionSystem-MachineLearning/README.md

 ## Overview

 This project represents a robust machine learning-based system designed to detect scam emails effectively.
-By leveraging datasets sourced from both Kaggle and Zenodo, the system benefits from a diverse and up-to-date collection of scam emails spanning the years 1998 to 2022.
+I leveraged datasets sourced from both Kaggle and Zenodo to benefit system from a diverse and up-to-date collection of scam emails spanning the years 1998 to 2022.
 The primary objective is to construct a practical and efficient model capable of accurately identifying scam emails, employing the power of Python programming language and Google Colab's collaborative environment.

 ## Features